 - Customers who own or lease plug-in electric vehicles.

 Starting as early as September 2018, customers will be transitioned to a new Time-of-Day (5-8 p.m.)
 Rate.
 Learn more about the Time-of-Day (5-8 p.m.)
 Rate here.

 Do I have to notify SMUD that I own a plug-in electric vehicle in order to receive the EV credit?

-Yes, if you're not already identified in our billing system as an EV owner, we'll need to add your electric vehicle to your account so that you can receive the reduced rate.
-This reduced price will apply to all of your household electricity use from 12 AM to 6 AM, including weekends and holidays.
+Yes, if you're not already identified in our billing system as an EV owner, we'll need to add your electric vehicle to your account so that you can receive the EV credit.
+This reduced price will apply to all of your household electricity use from midnight to 6 a.m., including weekends and holidays.

 NOTE: This rate is for plug-in electric vehicles only.
 Hybrids are not eligible.
 Also, customers need to charge on their own meter, not a shared meter in a multi-family building.